Isotopes Park

-Rio Grande Credit Union Field at Isotopes Park, previously known only as Isotopes Park, is a minor league baseball stadium located in Albuquerque, New Mexico, and is the home field of the Albuquerque Isotopes of the Pacific Coast League, the Triple-A affiliate of the Colorado Rockies and New Mexico United, a professional soccer team in the USL Championship division that began play in 2019.
+Rio Grande Credit Union Field at Isotopes Park, is a minor league baseball stadium located in Albuquerque, New Mexico, and is the home field of the Albuquerque Isotopes of the Pacific Coast League, the Triple-A affiliate of the Colorado Rockies and New Mexico United, a professional soccer team in the USL Championship division that began play in 2019.
 The facility was also previously used by the University of New Mexico baseball program.

 History

 In 2000, Bob Lozinak, then-owner of the Albuquerque Dukes, the Triple-A affiliate of the Los Angeles Dodgers, sold the team to a Portland, Oregon-based group, who moved the team to Portland as the Beavers.
 The Dukes had played in Albuquerque for almost 40 years.
 Their stadium, Albuquerque Sports Stadium, was the second oldest in the league and was in disrepair.

 Finding another owner and team was not difficult.
 The Pacific Coast League had teams in Canada that they wanted to relocate.
 In 2001, a group headed by Tampa businessman Ken Young bought the Calgary Cannons intending to move it to Albuquerque, contingent on building a park.
 However, then-Mayor Jim Baca was unable to overcome opposition from a city council reluctant to spend city money on the project.
 Debate centered on whether to renovate the old Albuquerque Sports Stadium as a baseball-only park or build a brand new park downtown.
 Mayor Baca put the issue to a vote and the voters easily approved the $25 million needed to finance the project.

 As it turned out, the renovation of Albuquerque Sports Stadium turned into construction of a completely new facility.
 Almost nothing of the old Albuquerque Sports Stadium remains, apart from the playing field.
 However, the new park retains its predecessor's general structure, as well as its dimensions and the system connecting the dugout to the clubhouse.
 The new stadium was also intended to retain the old facility's well-known "drive-in" terrace, where fans could sit in their cars and watch the game for free.
 However, Isotopes management scrapped those plans due to security concerns and instead converted it into a play area for children.
 Like its predecessor, it is known as a hitter's park, due to the high altitude and dry air, but changes in the field were made to create more of a windscreen which allows the ball-protected lift.
 The fences were also brought in slightly.